microsoft/vscode-livepreview/README.md

 ⚠️ WARNING: this extension is still under initial development!
 Use at your own risk. ⚠️

 An extension that hosts a local server for you to preview your web projects on!

+Note: this extension is intended for projects where a server is not already created (e.g. not for apps using React, Angular, etc.).
+To work with these, feel free to run the `Simple Browser: Show` command that is already built-in with VS Code.

 ## Table of Contents
 - [Features](#features)